MelissaKR/collab_filtering_recom_system/README.md

 # collab_filtering_recom_system
-A collaborative filtering model using Weighted Alternating Least Squares (WALS) algorithm for Matrix Factorization for recommending products from a specific manufacturer to a store.
+In this project, a collaborative filtering model with Weighted Alternating Least Squares (WALS) algorithm for Matrix Factorization for recommending products from a specific manufacturer to a store is structured using Tensorflow, as submitted to Google AI Platform.